hujessica/cap-billing-example/walkthroughtutorial.md

 ## Select a project

-Caution: Using this method will remove Cloud Billing from your project, shutting down all resources.
+**Caution:** Using the cap billing example will remove Cloud Billing from your project, shutting down all resources.
 This may result in resources being irretrievably deleted, with no option to recover services.
 You can re-enable Cloud Billing, but there is no guarantee of service recovery and manual configuration is required.